MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 }
 ```

-#### 5.4.3 After sending a crash log failed, the following callback will be invoked
+#### 5.4.3 The following callback will be invoked if the SDK failed to send a crash log

 **Objective-C**